exasol/public-knowledgebase/Connect-with-Exasol/testing-http-connections-using-python-udf.md

 ## How to test HTTP connections using python UDF

-The attached SQL file contains aSCALAR PYTHON SCRIPTthat does minimalistic network testing using the following steps:
+The attached SQL file contains a `SCALAR PYTHON3 SCRIPT` that does minimalistic network testing using the following steps:

 1. **Hostname lookup** using DNS (Domain Name Service)
 2. **TCP connect** to the resulting address